volkertb/cicd-qemu-dos-docker/README.md

 If whatever commands you added to the `CICD_DOS.BAT` in the `/path/to/cicd_dir` write any files in the current directory, they should appear in that directory after the Docker instance completes its run and shuts down.

+Also, the default ENTRYPOINT configures several emulated sound devices, namely AC'97, Adlib/OPL2, SB16, and PC Speaker.
+Any sound output that was sent to these emulated devices will be directed to separate WAV files (one for each device), with names ending with `_out.wav` in `/path/to/cicd_dir` (or whichever directory you configured in its place).
+This separation is to make the asserting and verifying of sound output easier, for instance when you're testing support for a specific sound device.

+Granted, the above list of sound devices is somewhat arbitrary at the moment, and mostly suits my specific needs in some projects I'm working on.
+But these options are easy to modify, simply by changing the ENTRYPOINT in the Dockerfile, or by overriding the entrypoint on the command-line when running an instance of the Docker image.

+Upon completion of the Docker instance, the QEMU console output can be found in the files `qemu_stdout.log` and `qemu_stderr.log`, with the latter containing any error output.
+You can use those to perform additional checks or assertions on.